 Interested in moving to Calgary?
 We don’t blame you!
 It’s clean and picturesque, with plenty to see and do.
-And even though it’s host to nationally acclaimed annual events — like the Calgary Stampede and the Calgary International Film Festival — it still manages to maintain its characteristic small-town charm.
+And even though it’s host to nationally acclaimed annual events — like the Calgary Stampede and the Calgary International Film Festival — the city, as well as the best neighbourhoods in Calgary, still manages to maintain its characteristic small-town charm.
 No wonder Calgary was once called the Heart of the New West.

 When it comes to lifestyle, outdoor recreation dominates in Calgary, especially with Banff a mere hour-and-a-half away.
 You’ll find everything from fishing to mountain biking to horseback riding.
 Calgary weather boasts summers that are comfy and winters that are cold and snowy, but the temps rarely reach below -10°C or above 30°C. You can expect lots of sunshine year-round, and even the long winter is more enjoyable, thanks to all the great ski resorts in the nearby Rockies.

 Located in southwest Calgary, Altadore borders the Elbow River and features amazing parks, like River Park and Sandy Beach.
 A blend of urban and rural living, it’s very family-oriented and located in the coveted Marda Loop area — one of Calgary’s most bustling outdoor shopping and dining districts, featuring over 150 eateries and retailers.
-Families can take advantage of local amenities like the South Calgary Outdoor Pool, skating rinks, the Giuffre Family Library, and The Military Museums — dedicated to preserving the memories of those who served in the Canadian Armed Forces’ Army, Navy, and Air Force.
-Did we mention that commuters love the proximity to Downtown Calgary?
+Families can take advantage of local amenities like the South Calgary Outdoor Pool, skating rinks, the Giuffre Family Library, and The Military Museums — dedicated to preserving the memories of those who served in the Canadian Armed Forces' Army, Navy, and Air Force.
+Moreover, Altadore has been voted Calgary’s Best Neighbourhood for Young Families by Avenue Calgary Magazine.
+And did we mention that commuters love the proximity to Downtown Calgary?

 If an abundance of green space is a must, then consider this unique hilltop neighbourhood located in northwest Calgary.
 Edgemont surrounds Edgemont Ravine, the network of ravines located in northwest Calgary, and provides pathways for running and cycling.
 It also offers easy access to Nose Hill Park — one of the largest urban parks in Canada, with sweeping views of the city.
 Said to be one of Calgary’s safest neighbourhoods, it’s very family-oriented and has an elementary and junior high school in the area.
 And amenities are just a short drive away at Country Hills Village — a shopping centre with everything from spas and restaurants to medical offices and car care shops.